pixarninja/contour_construction_algorithm/README.md

 My work for completing an algorithm that solves the TSP for any set of data points can be found in my "Shortest Path Algorithm" repository (https://github.com/pixarninja/shortest_path_algorithm).
-My work on the TSP uses concepts discovered through my work with the Contour Construction Algorithm.
-My goal with the Shortest Path Alogrithm is to be able to write programs that complete all of the above applications, for any 3-dimensional set of datapoints.
+My work on the TSP uses concepts discovered through working on the Contour Construction Algorithm, however a much different approach.
+My goal with the Shortest Path Alogrithm is to be able to write programs to complete all of the above applications, for any 3-dimensional set of datapoints.